-Each year the X Factor judges whisk their top singers off to a stunning location for the Boot Camp stage in order to whittle them down to the final teams they'll take to the live shows.
+Each year the X Factor judges whisk their top singers off to a stunning location for the Judges' Houses stage in order to whittle them down to the final teams they'll take to the live shows.

 It’s become a Judges’ Houses glam-off as each year the locations get more and more exciting.
 From the often drizzly UK auditions, acts are whisked off to locations such as Dubai, Las Vegas, New York, Barbados, Saint-Tropez - offering up a weighty holiday wish list for viewers.